keomony/pollerSystem/README.md

 ### Dependencies
 You will need a mySQL Database up and running to run this application.
-You can use the following commands to run mySQL in docker.
+You can use the following commands to run mySQL in the background in docker.

 ```
 docker compose up -d